 A cover letter is used to transmit the inspection report results.
 The cover letter must never contain any significant information that is not also contained in the executive summary and supported in the report details.

 The executive summary section of the inspection report highlights the most significant conclusions.
-These are usually organized into sections by inspection area, corresponding to the sections of the report.t is not necessary that every conclusion in the report details be repeated in the Executive Summary.
+These are usually organized into sections by inspection area, corresponding to the sections of the report.
+It is not necessary that every conclusion in the report details be repeated in the Executive Summary.
 There should never be any conclusions in the summary, however, which are not clearly and directly derived from the detailed discussion.

 Guidance and letter formats for escalated enforcement actions vary.
 Guidance and sample cover letters are found in the NRC Enforcement Manual.

 4.2 Cover Letter.
 The purpose of the cover letter is to transmit the inspection report results.
-Inspection reports are transmitted using a cover letter from the applicable NRC official as delegated by to the designated executive.
+Inspection reports are transmitted using a cover letter from the applicable NRC official as delegated by the cognizant inspection organization to the designated permit holder executive.

 Cover Letter Content.
 Cover letter content varies somewhat depending on whether the inspection identified findings.
 In general, however, every cover letter has the same basic structure, as follows:

-Addresses, date, and salutationt the top of the first page the cover letter begins with the NRC seal and address, followed by the date on which the report cover letter is signed and the report issued.
+Addresses, date, and salutation are placed at the top of the first page; the cover letter begins with the NRC seal and address, followed by the date on which the report cover letter is signed and the report issued.

 For cover letters transmitting reports with findings assigned an enforcement action (EA) number, the EA number should be placed in the upper left-hand corner above the principal addressee’s name.

-The name and title of the principal addressee are placed at least four lines below the letterhead, followed by the ’s name and address.
+The name and title of the principal addressee are placed at least four lines below the letterhead, followed by the permit holder’s name and address.
 Note that the salutation is placed after the subject line.

 Subject Line.
 The subject line of the letter should state the facility name (if it is not apparent from the Addressee line) and inspection subject.
 The words "NOTICE OF VIOLATION" (or "NOTICE OF DEVIATION," etc.) should be included if such a notice accompanies the inspection report.
 The entire subject line should be capitalized.